danielgaskell/scc/doc/syscalls.md

 } ProcHeader;
 ```

 In addition, when the process is launched, its internal stack will begin at the address immediately before this header and grow downwards.
 So, we must define space for the stack immediately before the header in the **transfer** segment. `startAddr` can be an absolute address, or (as in the example below) the address of a `void` function in our own main code to run as a separate thread.
-Example:
+Due to a quirk in SCC's linker, which currently treats initialized and uninitialized arrays differently, this buffer must be given an initial value (such as `{0}`) to ensure that it is placed directly before the `ProcHeader` data structure in the **transfer** segment.
+(This may be improved in future releases.)
+For example:

 ```c
 char threadID;